Toby Gilmore: Early life

-According to local legend John and his wife had no children of their own and renamed Shibodee to Toby Gilmore, teaching him to read and write.
+According to local legend, John and his wife had no children and renamed Shibodee to Toby Gilmore, teaching him to read and write.

-However this has proven to be untrue; the couple had several children, and it is unclear if Toby could read and write.
+However, this has proven untrue; the couple had several children, and it is unclear if Toby could read and write.

-Revolutionary War
+American Revolutionary War

-During the war, Toby was attached to military companies that served at Battle of Monmouth, Battle of Forts Clinton and Montgomery, Battle of White Plains, West Point, Siege of Fort Ticonderoga (1777) and the Winter at Valley Forge.
+During the American Revolutionary War, Toby was attached to military companies that served at Battle of Monmouth, Battle of Forts Clinton and Montgomery, Battle of White Plains, West Point, Siege of Fort Ticonderoga (1777) and the Winter at Valley Forge.

-Toby began his service on 8 December 1776, as a Private in Capt.
-Jonathan Shaw's company, Col. George Williams's Regt.
-(3rd Bristol Co.)
+Toby began his service on 8 December 1776 as a Private in Captain Jonathan Shaw's company, Colonel George Williams's Regiment (3rd Bristol Co.)
 He served for eleven days.
 The company marched to Warren, RI, on an alarm.
 4 November 1777, he joined Capt.
 James Cooper's company, Col. Gamaliel Bradfords's 12th Regt.
-After that his Continental Army pay records show he served from 19 September 1777, to 3 September 1780; he was enlisted for three years.
-In 1781 he served for two months and 24 days at North River (Hudson River).
+After that, his Continental Army pay records show he served from 19 September 1777 to 3 September 1780; he was enlisted for three years.
+In 1781, he served for two months and 24 days at North River (Hudson River).
 He was discharged from the army in December 1781 and returned home to Raynham.
-Afterwards he served during Shays' Rebellion his mitre was embroider with the a Federalist logo.
+Afterward, he served during Shays' Rebellion; his mitre was embroidered with the Federalist logo.
 Some of the records for him are missing local history/legend has linked him with Gen. George Washington.

 Lore of George Washington

 It is unknown whether or not Gilmore served under Gen. Washington.
-Local history of the Greater Taunton area states that Toby during the war rose in the ranks to the position of "body guard " or "body servant" of George Washington.
-For his service he was awarded a cannon, that today resides at Old Colony Historical Society (OCHS) in Taunton, Massachusetts nicknamed "Old Toby".
-Every 4 July in celebration Toby would fire the cannon 14 times; 13 of these shots fired for the original Thirteen Colonies and the last shot would be fired to honor Gen. Washington.
+Local history of the Greater Taunton area states that Toby, during the war, rose in the ranks to the position of "bodyguard " or "body servant" of George Washington.
+For his service, he was awarded a cannon, that today resides at Old Colony Historical Society (OCHS) in Taunton, Massachusetts nicknamed "Old Toby".
+Every 4 July in celebration, Toby would fire the cannon 14 times; 13 of these shots were fired for the original Thirteen Colonies, and the last shot would be fired to honor Gen. Washington.

 Some have made claims that Toby is the African American pictured in Emanuel Gottlieb Leutze's 1851 oil painting Washington Crossing the Delaware.
-Popular belief today is that the figure was Prince Whipple; however, it is documented that Whipple and his master were in Baltimore at the time of the crossing.
-It may be that Leutze wanted to express that black patriots fought alongside their white counterparts during the Revolutionary War, and that the image of the soldier in the painting is not of anyone in particular but embodies all Black Patriots.
+Popular belief today is that the figure was Prince Whipple; however, it is documented that Whipple and his enslaver were in Baltimore at the time of the crossing.
+It may be that Leutze wanted to express that black patriots fought alongside their white counterparts during the Revolutionary War and that the image of the soldier in the painting is not of anyone in particular but embodies all Black Patriots.